hashicorp/terraform-provider-azurerm/website/docs/r/container_registry.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Container Registry.
+Only Alphanumeric characters allowed.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the Container Registry.
 Changing this forces a new resource to be created.